BDC Hamburger Icon

 Goals tend to fall into two categories: short-term and long-term.
 It’s essential to understand how both goal types fit your organizational or personal vision, mission and purpose.

-It’s tempting to set a goal because it’s easy or sounds great, only to find out later that it has no long-term importance in what you want to achieve as an individual or an organization.
+It’s tempting to set a goal because it’s easy or sounds great, only to find out later that it is of no long-term importance to what you want to achieve as an individual or an organization.

 5. Make goals time-based.